Indoor Golf Business Plan, Study, Location Tool and Start up Model

 What to Look for In a Golf Rangefinder

+Ever since the laser rangefinder was invented in the 1960s, they've continued to advance.
 There are many factors you should consider when purchasing a golfing rangefinder.
-Top rated golf range finders come with a wide array of capabilities.
+Top-rated golf rangefinders come with a wide array of capabilities.
 Paying attention to key specifications, some of the key features in the best golf rangefinders include:

 Ease of Use

-The best golf rangefinder should be easy to use.
-You don’t want to have to spend a lot of time trying to figure out how to use the functionality of your rangefinder.
 The best rangefinders are easy to use and allow you to get the information you need quickly.
 This includes getting a read on the distance to the pin quickly and consistently.
+If this is your top concern, you may also want to check out a GPS Golf Watch.

 Accuracy

-You are using a range finder to get an accurate distance, so the best golf rangefinder should be accurate.
-You don’t want to purchase a rangefinder that is not accurate.
-Accuracy is important when trying to determine the right club to hit to be on the green, or to clear a hazard.
-Specifications of the most accurate range finders are to within a half a yard at over 500 yards distance.
+Accuracy is important when trying to determine the right club to hit to be on the green or to clear a hazard.
+Specifications of the most accurate range finders are to within half a yard at over 500 yards distance.

 Range

-The best golf rangefinder you select should have a good range - meaning how far away they can measure.
-Most on the market can exceed the distance of any human golfer's driving distance.
+Most rangefinders on the market can exceed the distance of any human golfer's driving distance.
 The range should allow you to determine the distance to the green from a variety of distances.
 You don’t want to be limited in the distances you can measure.

 Slope Toggle

-If you play in tournaments you probably know you often can't use the slope setting during tournament play.
-You want to buy a model whose specifications include being able to turn off slope so you can use yours during tournament play.
+If you play in tournaments, you probably know you often can't use the slope settings during tournament play.
+You want to buy a model whose specifications include being able to turn off the slope so you can use yours during tournament play.

 GPS

-Some rangefinders include GPS.
-This allows you to see the front, back, and middle of the green, distances to hazards and more for golf courses mapped in the software that comes with the GPS.
+GPS allows you to see the front, back, and middle of the green, distances to hazards, and more for golf courses mapped in the software that comes with the GPS.
 If this is important, make sure your course is mapped in the GPS software.

 Battery Life

-A golf range finder runs on a battery.
-They tend to last a long time.
-The longer they last, the less frequently you'll need to replace them.
+The longer the rangefinders last, the less frequently you'll need to replace them.
 It is also worth looking at what kinds of batteries are used so you are ready with a replacement.
+You might even want to keep a spare battery in the pocket of your golf bag.

 Water Proof